HSRLCLab/SmartFactory-Sortic/README.md

 - Communication - [SmartFactory_MQTTCommunication](https://github.com/LMazzole/SmartFactory_MQTTCommunication)
 - (Box -  [SmartFactory_Box-Sortic](https://github.com/LMazzole/SmartFactory_Box-Sortic) )

-If you would like to use one of these moudles, all you need to do is adding the GitHub-Link from the Repository of your choice under *lib_deps* in your platformio.ini File and you're set.
+If you would like to use one of these moudles, all you need to do is adding the GitHub-Link from the Repository of your choice under *lib_deps* in your platformio.ini File and you are set.
 All dependencies are downloaded automatically.

 ## Outlook